Serph91P/StreamVault/docs/CRITICAL_RECORDING_ISSUES.md

 ---

-## 🔴 CRITICAL: H.265/1440p Streams Not Recording in Native Quality
+## 🔴 FIXED: H.265/1440p Streams Not Recording in Native Quality

 **Problem:** Dhalucard streams in H.265/1440p but recordings are H.264/1080p